Updated: 2019-06-28. Fixed link rot.

 The behavior when clicking a SLURL is controlled by you.
 Settings in Windows and/or your web browser control what happens when you click.

 The Firestorm team has made an elegant fix.
-See: Second Life: How to FIX SLURL’s.
+See: Second Life: How to FIX SLURL’s (2016).
 Fortunately, it works for all viewers Linden and third-party.
 Unfortunately, it is a Windows-only solution.
 To get the proxy for SLURL control see: SLURL Proxy.

-If you want a more technical explanation, see: Emerald Viewer vs SLURL.
-While this is a 2010 solution that uses the old banished Emerald Viewer as an example, it still works.
+If you want a more technical explanation, see: Emerald Viewer vs SLURL (2010).
+While that is a 2010 solution that uses the old banished Emerald Viewer as an example, it still works.
 Just change the names to avoid the guilty.